 It depends.
 Many drivers assume their insurance rates will go down when they enter retirement—after all, they think, "I won't be driving nearly as much!"
 But the reality is a little more complicated.

-As is often the case, your car insurance premiums will vary based on your insurance carrier’s rating factors
+As is often the case, your car insurance premiums will vary based on your insurance company's rating factors.

 As a driver in your 50s or older, you can help save money on your car insurance by taking the following actions: